Three Day Life Drawing Workshop Edinburgh

 In this workshop I will explain approaches which allow for expressive, yet disciplined draughtsmanship.
 These methods are simple, logical and effective.
 These do not constitute a "style" but a series of principles which I believe can be developed in a number of ways by the individual artist.
 I will put these in the context of the other methods which are commonly used.

-It is my experience that no matter what particular aspect of figure art I am teaching (figure painting, portrait, anatomy, colour etc) the majority of problems that people have are in the drawing.
+It is my experience that no matter what particular aspect of figure art I am teaching (figure painting, portrait, anatomy etc) the majority of problems that people have are in the drawing.
 If we can get on top of this then everything else becomes liberated.

-Over 2 days we will be focusing on monochrome work - using charcoal, pencils, pastels etc, Subjects I will look at are choice of materials; beginning; composition; mistakes; measuring; tone; mark making; edges; gesture; contour.
+Over 3 days we will be focusing on monochrome work - using charcoal, pencils, pastels etc, Subjects I will look at are ways to begin a drawing; composition; mistakes; measuring; tone; mark making; edges; gesture; contour.

-If you are interested please drop me a line at mail@alanmcgowan.com vvvvv vvvvv vvvv
+If you are interested and have any queries please drop me a line at mail@alanmcgowan.com